Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 sparks 4sparks 6

 The pictures below are from Iggy in New York.
 He sent me a picture of his fireplace and asked me what we can do to help him.
 Well sit down and watch.
-A new pan, hood, surround, tile and Starfire!
+A new pan, hood, surround, tile and Starfire Base Glass!
 Nice insert, not!
 Just like "Nice Logs", not!

 iggy 1